-If a pupil is at risk of suspension or exclusion the headteacher will inform the parents as early as possible, in order to work together to consider what factors may be affecting the pupil's behaviour, and what further support can be put in place to improve the behaviour.
+If a pupil is at risk of suspension or exclusion, the headteacher will inform the parents/carers/pupil as early as possible, in order to work together to consider what factors may be affecting the pupil's behaviour, and what further support can be put in place to improve the behaviour.

-If the headteacher decides to suspend or exclude a pupil, the parents will be informed of the period of the suspension or exclusion and the reason(s) for it, without delay.
+If the headteacher decides to suspend or exclude a pupil, the parents/carers/pupil will be informed, in person or by telephone, of the period of the suspension or exclusion and the reason(s) for it, without delay.

-The parents will also be provided with the following information in writing, without delay:
+The parents/carers/pupil will also be provided with the following information in writing, without delay:

-- The reason(s) for the suspension or permanent exclusion - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations about the suspension or permanent exclusion to the governing board and how the pupil may be involved in this - How any representations should be made - Where there is a legal requirement for the governing board to hold a meeting to consider the reinstatement of a pupil, and that parents (or the pupil if they are 18 years old) have a right to attend the meeting, be represented at the meeting (at their own expense) and to bring a friend - That parents have the right to request that the meetings be held remotely, and how and to whom they should make this request
+- The reason(s) for the suspension or permanent exclusion - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - Information about the parents/carers'/pupil's right to make representations about the suspension or permanent exclusion to the Governing Board and, where the pupil is attending alongside parents/carers, how they may be involved in this - How any representations should be made - Where there is a legal requirement for the Governing Board to hold a meeting to consider the reinstatement of a pupil, and that parents/carers/the pupil have a right to attend the meeting, be represented at the meeting (at their own expense) and bring a friend - That parents/carers/the pupil have the right to request that the meetings be held remotely, and how and to whom they should make this request

-If the pupil is of compulsory school age, the headteacher will also notify parents without delay and by the end of the afternoon session on the first day their child is suspended or permanently excluded, that:
+If the pupil is of compulsory school age, the headteacher will also notify parents/carers without delay and by the end of the afternoon session on the first day their child is suspended or permanently excluded, that:

-- For the first 5 school days of an exclusion (or until the start date of any alternative provision or the end of the suspension, where this is earlier), the parents are legally required to ensure that their child is not present in a public place during school hours without a good reason.
-This will include specifying on which days this duty applies - Parents may be given a fixed penalty notice or prosecuted if they fail to do this
+- For the first 5 school days of an exclusion (or until the start date of any alternative provision or the end of the suspension, where this is earlier), the parents/carers are legally required to ensure that their child is not present in a public place during school hours without a good reason.
+This will include specifying on which days this duty applies. - Parents/carers may be given a fixed penalty notice or prosecuted if they fail to do this

-If alternative provision is being arranged, the following information will be included, where possible:
+If alternative provision is being arranged, the following information will be included, if possible:

-- The start date for any provision of full-time education that has been arranged - The start and finish times of any such provision, including the times for morning and afternoon sessions, where relevant - The address at which the provision will take place

-Any information the pupil needs in order to identify the person they should report to on the first day
+- The start date for any provision of full-time education that has been arranged - The start and finish times of any such provision, including the times for morning and afternoon sessions, where relevant - The address at which the provision will take place - Any information the pupil needs in order to identify the person they should report to on the first day

-If the headteacher does not have the all the information about the alternative provision arrangements by the end of the afternoon session on the first day of the suspension or permanent exclusion, they can provide the information at a later date, without delay and no later than 48 hours before the provision is due to start.
+If the headteacher does not have all the information about the alternative provision arrangements by the end of the afternoon session on the first day of the suspension or permanent exclusion, they can provide the information at a later date, without delay and no later than 48 hours before the provision is due to start

-The only exception to this is where alternative provision is to be provided before the sixth day of a suspension or permanent exclusion, in which case the school reserves the right to provide the information with less than 48 hours' notice, with parents' consent.
+The only exception to this is where alternative provision is to be provided before the sixth day of a suspension or permanent exclusion, in which case the school reserves the right to provide the information with less than 48 hours' notice, with parents/carers' consent.

-If the headteacher cancels the suspension or permanent exclusion, they will notify the parents without delay, and provide a reason for the cancellation.
+If the headteacher cancels the suspension or permanent exclusion, they will notify the parents/carers/pupil without delay, and provide a reason for the cancellation.

-Informing the governing board
+Informing the Governing Board